 What is Purposeful Leadership?

 Simply stated, Purposeful Leadership is the act of transforming dreams to reality in a way that helps others.
-Another way of saying this is that Purposeful Leadership incorporates positive ethical values and is aimed at serving others.
-Purposeful Leaders are Givers.
-They are Servant leaders!
+Another way of saying this is that Purposeful Leadership is a special form of Leadership that incorporates positive ethical values and is aimed at serving others.

-These leaders had a purpose derived from an inner vision.
-They had belief and conviction in their vision.
-Their vision benefited others who were inspired and who enthusiastically followed the leader.
-These leaders were Givers, so they were Purposeful Leaders.
+They all had a purpose derived from an inner vision.
+They had belief and conviction in their vision, and their vision benefited others who were inspired and enthusiastically followed the leader.
+These leaders were purposeful leaders and givers.

 Leaders are agents of change; they influence the actions and lives of others by bringing about either a direct or indirect change to individuals or organizations and societies.

 Leaders at all levels of influence share a common set of attributes and principles.
-At the same time, it is important to recognize some differences between leadership at various levels and in various situations.
-Once you learn the fundamental principles of leadership (from the Leader Archetype), you can apply that knowledge to improve you own leadership skills in any setting — personal or professional.
+At the same time, it is important to recognize differences between leadership at various levels and in various situations.
+Once you learn the fundamental principles of leadership, from the leader archetype, you can apply that knowledge to improve you own leadership skills in any setting, personal or professional.